ThoughtWorks-School-Showcase/frontend-build-grade-system-interactive-page-mvc/README.md

 4. Implment the feature “Update a indicated student infomation”

 * Allows the user to update the student information after querying the student information list.
-* Validate after update information，The format mast be：
+* Validate after information update, the format must be：
 ```
 Format：Name, Number, Subject1: Score1, ...
 ```